-Firstly, any of these applications that have a web-based version should work fine on a Mac provided you aren’t using an archaic web browser.
+Any application with a web-based version should work fine on a Mac provided you aren’t using an archaic web browser.
 But what if you don’t want your data stored in the cloud?

 Luckily, many of the financial apps mentioned on this list can be used as a standalone on Mac: YNAB, Tiller, and Moneydance.
 If any of them suit your needs, that is probably your best bet.

-However, it’s worth noting that Banktivity was made for macOS (finally, some love for Mac users!).
+However, it’s worth noting that Banktivity was made for MacOS (some love for Mac users).
 In fact, its interface looks reminiscent of iTunes or something along those lines.

 In a word—yes.
 Quicken has been subscription-only since 2018.
 Plans start at $34.99 per year.
 At the high end, you’ll be spending $89.99 per year—not bad considering it’s their most expensive of four plans.

-What Is Comparable to Quicken?
+What is comparable to Quicken?

 There are also Tiller and YNAB, which are great apps for entering transactions manually.